Day 5 of the 24 Days of Christmas Crafting!

 Neither of the two wood veneers I chose for this project are specifically called out in the list of materials for the Cricuit design software.
-I chose the basswood setting and that worked quite well.
+I chose the basswood setting and used the knife blade.
+That worked quite well.
 Because I wasn’t entirely sure how well this setting would work, I used one of my old mats, just in case the basswood setting overcut into the mat but the setting was fine.
-I only had a two places where I needed to complete a cut after the project was off the mat.
+I only had two places where I needed to complete a cut after the project was off the mat.
 An X-Acto knife worked well to do those two touch-up cuts.

 I taped the veneer to the mat for a confident hold.

 When the cutting is complete, carefully pop out the cut designs.

 Assemble the pieces by placing the light colored cutouts into the dark colored design then the dark colored cutouts into the light colored design.

 To keep the veneer flat, I glued the assembled pieces to a piece of card stock and laid something heavy on it until the glue set.

 Place the veneer into the frames and you’re all set!